microgravitydan/microgravitydan/README.md

 ### Does my profile feel empty to you?
 I do most of my work over on [GitLab](https://gitlab.com/microgravitydan)!
 I like it over there, but I will mirror more and more of my projects over here as I make them public.

-I am currently open for work!
-Contact me if you are interested!

 <!-- ### Values -->

 <!-- ### Skills -->